7

 xrandr --output VGA-1 --mode 1280x1024_60.00

-case hdmi connection and several monitors
+The case of HDMI connection and multiple monitors

 xrandr --newmode DVI-I-1 mode_name1 ...